 Article written by

 MS is very difficult to diagnose.
-There is no one conclusive test that proves MS. Instead, there are three main criteria, all of which must be present to diagnose MS:
+There is no one single test that conclusively proves MS. Instead, there are three main criteria, all of which must be present to diagnose MS:

-Some people who have damage (also called a lesion) visible in scans in only one area of the CNS may be diagnosed with clinically isolated syndrome (CIS) if they have exhibited MS symptoms, or radiologically isolated syndrome (RIS) if they have a lesion but no MS symptoms.
+Some people who have damage (also called a lesion) visible in scans in only one area of the CNS may be diagnosed with clinically isolated syndrome (CIS) if they have exhibited symptoms of MS, or radiologically isolated syndrome (RIS) if they have a lesion but no MS symptoms.
 People with a diagnosis of CIS may be regularly checked for new lesions and may even be treated with disease-modifying therapy (DMT) to prevent progression, but they have not yet been diagnosed with MS.

 Some tests can provide proof of MS-like damage, while others are performed to rule out other conditions.

 The doctor will take a thorough history, asking about symptoms over time, family medical history, birthplace, and possible exposures to toxins or infections.
 A clear picture may emerge from the medical history that will help a doctor assess risk factors that may strengthen the suspicion of MS or rule out other conditions.

 The doctor will carefully examine your eyes and reflexes for signs of nerve damage.
 You will be asked to move your arms and legs in specific ways to test for weakness or lack of coordination.
 The doctor will test for loss of sensation by touching various parts of your body with a vibrating tuning fork, or sharp or dull items.
 The neurological exam provides an objective assessment of signs and symptoms that may suggest MS or another condition.